Pallavaram taluk

-Pallavaram taluk is a taluk in Tambaram division, Chengalpattu district of Tamil Nadu, India.
-Its headquarters in located in Pallavaram–Thuraipakkam Radial Road.
-It shares its boundaries with Alandur Taluk in Chennai District on the north, Kundrathur Taluk in Kanchipuram district on the west, Sholinganallur Taluk in Chennai District on the east.
+Pallavaram taluk is a taluk in the Tambaram division of the Chengalpattu district in Tamil Nadu, India.
+Its headquarters is located in Kurinji Nagar on the Pallavaram–Thuraipakkam Radial Road.
+It shares its boundaries with the Alandur taluk in Chennai district to the north, Kundrathur Taluk in Kanchipuram district to the west, and Sholinganallur taluk in Chennai district to the east.

+History and formation
-In 2018, when areas under Alandur Taluk, were annexed by Chennai District, revenue villages that were not under Greater Chennai Corporation were moved to Pallavaram Taluk.

-Pallavaram Taluk has four revenue blocks: Pallavaram, Pammal, Kundrathur, and Mangadu.
+Pallavaram Taluk was created in 2015 by bifurcating the older Alandur Taluk.
+In 2018, when areas under Alandur Taluk were annexed by Chennai District, revenue villages that were not under the Greater Chennai Corporation were transferred to Pallavaram Taluk.
+At that time, Pallavaram Taluk contained four revenue blocks: Pallavaram, Pammal, Kundrathur, and Mangadu.

-In 2019, Chengalpattu district was carved out from Kancheepuram district.
-Kundrathur taluk was created with Kundrathur and Mangadu revenue blocks.
-Kundrathur taluk remind under Kancheepuram District and Pallavaram Taluk was moved to newly formed Chengalpattu District.
+In November 2019, the Chengalpattu district was carved out from the Kancheepuram district.
+Kundrathur taluk was newly created out of the Kundrathur and Mangadu revenue blocks and remained under Kancheepuram District.
+Pallavaram Taluk was moved to the newly formed Chengalpattu District.

-The total area of Pallavaram was 100 km^{2} including Kundrathur and Mangadu Firkas forming a largest taluk.
-Since 2019, Kundrathur and Mangadu Firkas are carved out from Pallavaram Taluk to form the new Kundrathur Taluk under Kancheepuram District.
-So, the total area of Pallavaram Taluk was shrunk to 62 km^{2} covering Pallavaram and Pammal revenue blocks.
+The total area of Pallavaram was originally 100 km^{2}.
+Following the 2019 bifurcation, the total area of Pallavaram Taluk was reduced to 40.16 km^{2}, encompassing only the Pallavaram and Pammal revenue blocks.

+Geography and subdivisions

-Currently, Pallavaram Taluk will have 2 firkas: Pallavaram and Pammal revenue blocks.
+Currently, Pallavaram Taluk comprises 13 revenue villages organized into 2 firkas.